 Wage garnishment is a court procedure where a court orders a debtor’s employer to hold the debtor’s earnings in order to pay a creditor.

 Garnishee: the person holding the property (money) of the debtor.
 An employer may be a garnishee because the employer holds wages to be paid to an employee (who is a debtor).

 Note: In this article, the garnishee will be an employer and the debtor will be an employee

-Also, the following process is based on District Court Rules of Procedure.
-They apply if judgment was entered in the District Court of Maryland.
-See Title 3 Chapter 600 of the Maryland Rules.
+The following processes are based on District Court Rules of Procedure.
+They apply if you have a judgment in the District Court of Maryland.
+See Md.
+Rules Title 3, Chapter 600.
 The rules for garnishing property in Circuit Court are very similar, however, there may be some differences.
-If judgment was entered in Circuit Court, you may have to draft your own motions and requests.
-Rules regarding garnishments for child support are not the same as rules regarding garnishment for other debts.
+See Md.
+Rules Title 2, Chapter 600.
+Notably, the Circuit Court does not have forms for judgment creditors to use.
+Some Circuit Courts may allow you to use District Court forms.
+Others may require you to draft your own motions and requests.
 If you have questions about court procedure, talk to a lawyer.

 A creditor begins the wage garnishment process by filing a Request for Garnishment on Wages (Form DC/CV65) with the court.

 After the request is filed, the court clerk or a judge signs the Request and it becomes a Writ of Garnishment.
 The Writ of Garnishment orders the garnishee to hold any property (typically wages) of the debtor that the garnishee has at the time the Writ is filed.